mrandri19/mrandri19.github.io/_posts/2022-06-22-lessons-from-the-american-express-default-prediction-kaggle-competition.md

 ---

 -   What I did
+    -   28/06/2022
+        -   Ablation: feature engineering with groupby on num. and cat.
+            -   Loading the data and performing the feature engineering takes about 2min 4s with polars
+            -   w/ : 0.792 ± 0.002 CV, 10min 23s CV time
+            -   TODO(Andrea): actually save the models so I can do prediction in a separate notebook and ensemble the folds preds
+            -   TODO(Andrea): try training on full dataset in one go and then making a submission
+        -   devicequantiledmatrix, do I need it?
+    -   27/06/2022
+        -   Experiment: does gpu_hist reduce training time below 30 minutes?
+            -   w/ : 0.788 ± 0.002 CV, 3min 33s 5-fold CV time
+            -   w/o: 0.788 ± 0.002 CV, 31min 40s 5-fold CV time
+            -   Conclusion: use the GPU (Kaggle gave me a P100)
     -   26/06/2022
         -   What are the differences that should get me 791 CV?
             -   Baseline
-                -   w/o: 0.788 ± 0.002
+                -   w/o: 0.788 ± 0.002 CV
             -   Ablation: fill_null with -127
-                -   w/ : 0.788 ± 0.002
+                -   w/ : 0.788 ± 0.002 CV
-            -   Ablation: feature engineering with groupby on num. and cat.
-                -   w/ : TODO(Andrea): this is the next step
-            -   gpu_hist
-            -   devicequantiledmatrix
+                -   Conclusion: don't fill_null
-        -   Let's try fillna and feature engineering
     -   25/06/2022
         -   Worked on a submission with polars + xgboost, following cdotte's baseline submission.